dooven/boop/README.md

 2. Run `boop`
     * Optionally, you can pass in the `AWS_PROFILE` e.g. `AWS_PROFILE=personal boop`

+## Configuration
+Config files are found under `$HOME/.boop.json`.
+Where you can modify the region that appears in the region list, and the users that will appear in the users list.

 ## Demo
 1. Pick the region
 ![region](./screenshots/1.png)